malscan/malscan/README.md

 ## Changelog

+#### Version 1.4.2
+*Released: April 09, 2015*
+* Bugfix: Corrected an error with the AV-Scan whitelisting functionality, causing malscan to ignore whitelistings.
+It is now working properly.

 #### Version 1.4.1
 *Released: March 18, 2015*
 * Bugfix: Proper detection of the malscan program path when run as a cronjob or from outside of the Malscan directory.